paperless-ngx/paperless-ngx/docs/usage.md

 based around 'global' permissions as well as 'object-level' permissions.
 Global permissions designate which parts of the application a user can access (e.g. Documents, Tags, Settings) and object-level determine which objects are visible or editable.
 All objects have an 'owner' and 'view' and 'edit' permissions which can be granted to other users or groups.

-Permissions uses the built-in user model of the backend framework, Django.
+The paperless-ngx permissions system uses the built-in user model of the backend framework, Django.

+!!! tip

+    Object-level permissions only apply to the object itself.
+In other words, setting permissions for a Tag will _not_ affect the permissions of documents that have the Tag.

+Permissions can be set using the new "Permissions" tab when editing documents, or bulk-applied in the UI by selecting documents and choosing the "Permissions" button.
+Owner can also optionally be set for documents uploaded via the API.
+Documents consumed via the consumption dir currently do not have an owner set.

 !!! note